SOUND SYSTEMRENTALS

 • Additional details.

-Most importantly, this brings the music industry one step closer to the creation of a centralized, information source of artists and their works.
-This is revolutionary as previous efforts to do just this have failed considerably.
+Essentially, this allows artists to create an official, verified, online identity that cannot be modified due to protections provided by the blockchain.
+Most importantly, this brings the music industry one step closer to the creation of a centralized information source of artists and their works.
 The next logical step may then be the creation of a GTLD for musicians.

 Musicians And Cryptocurrencies

 Recently, artist and producer Gramatik used the Ethereum app Tokit to create and introduce the GRMTK token.
 Fans and others who purchase the GRMTK become entitled to rights and royalties depending on the number of tokens they have purchased, and the value of those tokens.
-A larger artists’ initiative involved the cryptocurrency, ‘Monero’ and was supported by several major artists.
+A larger artists' initiative involved the cryptocurrency 'Monero' and was supported by several major artists.
 In this case, fans were offered the opportunity to buy discounted merchandise if they used the Monero token as currency.

 There are some concerns.
 For example, blockchain hasn't yet been proven to handle the mass influx of transactions that would likely occur if a major artist attempted what Gramatik has.
 Still, it's an interesting, if early, proof of concept of the idea that creators and consumers can build relationships and initiate transactions without middlemen.

-There is no doubt that blockchain technology will play a game changing role in the music industry.
+There is no doubt that blockchain technology will play a game-changing role in the music industry.
 It simply has too much potential to fix many of the problems facing the industry.
 However, there is still much to be figured out, and it remains to be seen how the application of blockchain will truly shake out in the future.